10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 #### What do you think are the most interesting problems to work on right now?

 #### You've spent a lot of time working on advertising; or, more generally, bringing in revenue to back content.
-You were helped found a company around it in 2005.
+You helped found a company around it in 2005.
 What attracted you to that initially and what keeps bringing you back to it?

 I don’t know what it means that I don’t have a good answer for either of those questions right now.
 I think I am struggling with both those questions at this moment and I don’t have good answers yet.
 I find building things for people to do their jobs highly satisfying.
-And once you have a built a platform, being able to build new and better tools on top of it using the data is a lot of fun.
+And once you have built a platform, being able to build new and better tools on top of it using the data is a lot of fun.
 I guess advertising provides a lot of opportunities for that because there is a lot of data and a nice feedback loop with sales, publishers, and advertisers to get them what they need.

 #### Plus, it seems like you focus on smaller content providers.
 Federated Media initially worked with smaller voices (somer of whom have become looming giants, if I'm not mistaken) and Tugboat seemed to have the same focus on creators with established, but still niche audiences.
 Yeah.
 I care deeply about the independent web and that was definitely our original focus at FM to help independent web publishers.
 And Tugboat has similar goals.